 Peter includes the option for high definition video in all the packages at no extra cost.
 Wait ..... did he just say "at no extra cost"?
 Yep!
 Hows that possible?
 Well he gets tons of recommendations from clients who would never have considered video before seeing their own wedding and being blown away by the results.
 Typically he includes your ceremony your speeches and your first dance in full shot using several video cameras from different viewpoints.
 Browse the Video Page for more details and lots of sample videos - in full and not just edited highlights!

-Every kind of wedding and celebration is very welcome: the riots of colour at Nigerian Hindu Chinese Indian and Asian ceremonies, elegant English roses, exuberant gay civil partnerships - bring it on!
+Every kind of wedding and celebration is very welcome: the riots of colour at Nigerian Hindu Chinese Indian and Asian ceremonies, elegant English roses, exuberant gay weddings and civil partnerships - bring it on!

 The slideshow above is an effortless way to view the images on this page.
 Just settle down with a cup of coffee and enjoy the random image order which changes each time you view.
 If you cannot see the slideshow check the message in the yellow bar at the top of Internet Explorer and click to "allow".
 Press F11 to increase your viewing area.

 This article describes the coverage typically provided by Ashton Lamont when shooting your wedding day.
 It is based on client feedback from hundreds of wedding shot by full-time Reading Berkshire based professional photographer and videographer Peter Riding over the past decade.
 Of course you can provide as much or as little input for your own day as you wish - there are no rules!